ziadhorat/Repopack-ui/README.md

-# Repopack-ui
+# 📦 Repopack-ui
+This aims to be a simple & small application that's a containerised web gui for [yamadashy/repopack](https://github.com/yamadashy/repopack).
+Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.

 [Dockerhub - ziadhorat/repopack-ui](https://hub.docker.com/r/ziadhorat/repopack-ui)

 ![Screenshot](https://github.com/user-attachments/assets/a7081763-e507-48a0-9c93-6f17f0e1205b)

-## Overview
-This aims to be a simple & small application that's a containerised web gui for [yamadashy/repopack](https://github.com/yamadashy/repopack).

-## Docker Run Command
+## 🚀 Docker Run Command
 If you prefer to run the container using `docker run`, use the following command:
 ```bash
 docker run -d --name repopack-ui \